 Setup, Software, Configuration for Windows 7 or higher

-This USB Stick Miner requires a actively powered USB Hub which can independently provide 2 A for each USB port We have achieved good results with several USB 2.0 Hubs from Anker or Orico while Users reported several compatibility issues with USB 3.0 Hubs with Intel chipsets.
+This USB Stick Miner requires a actively powered USB Hub which can independently provide 2 A for each USB port.
+We have achieved good results with several USB 2.0 Hubs from Anker or Orico and offer the GekkoScience 7-Port USB Hub which was specifically designed for the operation with USB stick miners.
+Users reported several compatibility issues with USB 3.0 Hubs with Intel chipsets.
 For more details please check the following link on bitcointalk.org.

 We recommend a quality USB fan for operating clock rates greater than 150 MHz.
 We achieved best results with Arctic Breeze Mobile 92 mm (quiet, performant, high-quality).

-When plugged in, the Miner is registered in Windows Device Manager as “2Pac BM1384 Bitcoin Miner”.
+When plugged in, the Miner is registered in Windows Device Manager as “Compac F Bitcoin Miner”.
 For Windows 7 and Windows 10 operating systems we recommend the use of Zadig USB driver & tools (http://zadig.akeo.ie/).
 In case of problems with the device detection, please try the Zadig WinUSB (libusb) driver:

 The following CMD command can be used to test if the Miner was correctly identified by the CGMiner Mining software: